lemaoliu/WLAC/README.md

 <b> The results must be sent to the email: lemaoliu@gmail.com before 23:59 on July 7th, 2022 (Anywhere-on-earth) .  </b>

+## Evaluation results for submissions
+The evaluation for submissions is available at [evaluation-results](wlac_result.md)

 ## Important Dates

 Release of training data:    <b> April 20th, 2022 </b> <br />